Torrevieja columns winter

 Torrevieja has plenty of outdoor activities to try, and winter is the ideal time to take part as it’s much too hot during the summer!

-- Hiking and biking: Explore the beautiful natural parks surrounding Torrevieja, such as Parque Natural de las Lagunas de La Mata y Torrevieja.
-The park features numerous walking and biking trails, allowing you to enjoy the stunning scenery and diverse wildlife.
+• Hiking and biking: Explore the beautiful natural parks surrounding Torrevieja, such as Parque Natural de las Lagunas de La Mata y Torrevieja.
+The park features lots of walking and biking trails, allowing you to enjoy the beautiful scenery.

-- Golfing: For golf enthusiasts, winter is an excellent time to hit the courses.
-Torrevieja and the surrounding area boast several golf courses that offer great conditions and beautiful views.
+• Golfing: For golf enthusiasts, winter is an excellent time to hit the courses.
+Torrevieja and the surrounding area is home to several golf courses that offer great conditions and beautiful views.

 Have a beach day